 International Students and Scholars

 International students, scholars and faculty may apply for admittance to the Law Library.
 A letter granting admission to the Library does not serve as visa sponsorship from Harvard University.
-For information about visa sponsorship, housing, and other issues related to study or research from abroad, consult the Harvard International Office, 617-495-2789.

 The Library subscribes to a number of electronic resources on behalf of Harvard Law School faculty, staff, and students; use of these resources is limited to members of the Harvard Law School community.
 Access is controlled by either IP address or password.
 See the Electronic Resources page for more information.